psolbach/ordnung/README.md

 ## Compatibility
 Ordnung.js uses CSS-transforms to move stuff around.
 This is a widely supported property, pleaase refer to [Can I Use](http://caniuse.com/#feat=transforms2d) for specifics.
 As we're not implementing a bin packing algorithm, Ordnung only works with _fixed-width_ columns, just like the original Isotope.

+## License

+Ordnung.js is licensed under [GPL 3](http://www.gnu.org/licenses/gpl-3.0.de.html).
+You may use this library at will – if you mention the author.

 ## Credits
 Inspired by Isotope by [Metafizzy](http://metafizzy.co)